 The festival will also play host to other musical genres, welcoming the pianist Denis Matsuev’s jazz repertoire, Sanseverino, Benjamin Biolay & Melvil Poupaud and, during the last weekend, Boy George and Culture Club.

-This year, the Monte-Carlo Jazz Festival will celebrate New-Orleans’ Tricentennial on November 23rd with Sanseverino and Hugh Coltman as opening act!
+This year, the Monte-Carlo Jazz Festival will celebrate New-Orleans’ Tricentennial on November 23rd with Sanseverino and Hugh Coltman as an opening act!
 More information at onacoeventsusa.com